SiegeEngine/siege-engine/FAQ.md

 This is an area that needs a lot of development still.
 The custom format is a placeholder until that more thoughtful development takes place.

+## Network Related

+### Why is siege-net on top of UDP?

+UDP is the only widely available Internet wide protocol that could world well for us.
+TCP has issues around the Nagle algorithm, and retransmits and reassemblies that are forced upon us even in cases when we don't want them.
+SCTP and similar are not reliably available Internet-wide.

+We didn't have to build on top of UDP from scratch, we could have used another layer that handled the retransmission, multiplexing, flow and congestion control.
+But we have not yet found such a library that we really like, so we are staying put for the moment.
+This could easily change.

+### What network security is being used?

+In short, A secure session is established using ephemeral keys and X25519 key agreement.
+Clients authenticate the server via a well known public key signing a client-supplied nonce.
+Packets are signed and authenticated (AEAD) using AES_128 GCM, which is implemented in hardware on x86_64 platforms, so it goes really fast.
+The author used to work as a Computer Security researcher and isn't a stranger to cryptography, nor to its insidiously difficult-to-get-right nature.
+Nonetheless, we probably did it wrong. ;-)

 ## Appendix